 November 27, 2012 – Opening The Natural History Museum’s Treasures Gallery – Catherine, Duchess of Cambridge attends the official opening of The Natural History Museums’s Treasures Gallery at Natural History Museum in London, England.
 During this event The Duchess stepped up at the last minute to give a few remarks about the museum, she also took the time to view exhibits, and meet with other guests, museum officials, and curators.

-12/11/2013 – Screening of David Attenborough’s Natural History Museum Alive 3D – Catherine, Duchess of Cambridge and Pince William, Duke of Cambridge viewed a screening of David Attenborough’s Natural History Museum Alive 3D at the Natural History Museum in London, England.
+December 11, 2013 – Screening of David Attenborough’s Natural History Museum Alive 3D – Catherine, Duchess of Cambridge and Pince William, Duke of Cambridge viewed a screening of David Attenborough’s Natural History Museum Alive 3D at the Natural History Museum in London, England.
 The couple will meet Sir David Attenborough and other attendees before watching the film.
 Attenborough brings to life his favorite extinct creatures through 3D technology.
 The event will raised funds for the three national charities of the National Armed Forces: ABF The Soldiers’ Charity, The Royal Navy & Royal Marines Charity and The Royal Air Force Benevolent Fund.

-07/13/2017 – Attending Hintze Hall Launch Event – Catherine, Duchess of Cambridge attends the reopening of Hintze Hall at the Natural History Museum in London, England.
+July 13, 2017 – Attending Hintze Hall Launch Event – Catherine, Duchess of Cambridge attends the reopening of Hintze Hall at the Natural History Museum in London, England.
 The museum was closed for a six month refurbishment of a diving blue whale skeleton suspended from the ceiling.
 Hundreds of other specimens were also added.
 During her visit of The Natural History Museum The Duchess viewed the exhibits, gave remarks, and attended a reception.
-The exhibit at